fbaltoumas/RTK-PRED/README.md

 #### 2. Install HMMER 3.1 or newer
 Download and install [HMMER](http://hmmer.org/documentation.html).

-**Note 1**: HMMER versions up to (and including) 3.0 DO NOT WORK, because they used different command line options.
+**Note 1**: Older HMMER versions up to (and including) 3.0 DO NOT WORK, because they used different command line options.

-**Note 2**: Windows users (that do not use WSL) need to compile HMMER from source.
+**Note 2**: Windows users that do not use WSL need to compile HMMER from source.
 However, you can find a pre-compiled Windows version of HMMER 3.2 [here](https://github.com/fbaltoumas/tools-for-windows/).
+This can be used with the Windows command line, Powershell or with CygWin.

 #### 3. (optional) Install Phobius